Aging Last Updated:

 • Bladder support

-Some senior dogs, especially larger breeds, may benefit from taking a joint supplement to help with mobility as they get older.
-These usually include ingredients like glucosamine or chondroitin, which may help protect cartilage.
+Some senior dogs, especially larger breeds, may benefit from taking a joint supplement, such as Embark Joint, to help with mobility as they get older.
+Joint supplements usually include ingredients like glucosamine or chondroitin, which may help protect cartilage.

 Behavior changes in senior dogs